 Made in Cambodia

-Rancher Farmer Fisherman: Unscreened at press time, this new documentary narrated by Tom Brokaw is based on the book by Miriam Horn, and weaves together the stories of four unlikely conservation heroes working in America’s heartland.
+Rancher Farmer Fisherman: This documentary narrated by Tom Brokaw is based on the book by Miriam Horn, and weaves together the stories of four unlikely conservation heroes working in America’s heartland.
 “At a moment when it seems that collaboration is not just nonexistent but impossible, these working families cross political and other divides to arrive at real solutions for protecting the land and sea that define our country – and are crucial to all of our survival.”
-It will air on the Discovery Channel in August 2017.